JayaAnim/kdbe/README.md

 - `v80`:
   - Adds support for authentication via putting the session key into a header.
 This is available in `kbde.django.session_header_auth`.
+  - `kbde.django.json_views` now use the `kbde.django.views.UserAllowedQuerysetMixin` to enforce permissions.
+  - Removes `SearchQuerysetMixin` and `SoftDeleteMixin` from `kbde.django.views`.
+  - `kbde.django.views.DeleteView` can now accept `object` as a kwarg.
 - `v79`:
   - Adds a staticfile `kbde/django/bootstrap/bootstrap.scss` which provides a stripped-down Bootstrap5 which excludes utility classes.
   - Adds `kbde/django/bootstrap/kbde_bootstrap.scss`, which maps KBDE components (such as alerts, forms, etc) to Bootstrap5 classes.